cnrancher/pandaria-catalog/charts/alertmanager-receiver/README.md

 ## quick start

-you can change the config before install, or you can install it, then update the secret, NOTE:secret is base64 encoded, then it will automatic upgrade the config, you don't need restart it
+you must set config before start, NOTE:secret is base64 encoded, u can update config by update corresponding secret.then it will automatic upgrade the config, you don't need restart it

 ## support vendor